Self-Propulsion of floating ice blocks caused by melting in water: Melting driven-propulsion in salt water

 \subsection{First-order estimate of the terminal velocity of the ice block in salt water}

 To estimate the magnitude of propulsion velocity at ocean salinity, where the contribution from bath cooling dominates, we can apply the previous line of reasoning used in Sec.~\ref{scalings}.
-Because the water density maxima is absent for salinity above $24$\,g~kg$^{-1}$, we also do not consider the density contrast between $T_c$ and $T_b$, but rather between $T_m$ and $T_b$.
+Because the water density maxima is absent for salinity above $24$\,g~kg$^{-1}$, we also do not consider the density contrast between the temperature of maximum density $T_c$ and bath temperature $T_b$, but rather between melting temperature $T_m$ and bath temperature $T_b$.
 Thus, Eq.~(\ref{Eqscalinglaw}) gives us,

 where $\delta_T$ is evaluated using Eq.~(\ref{deltaT2}), and $\dfrac{\Delta \rho}{\rho}=2\,\dfrac{\rho(T_m)-\rho(T_b)}{\rho(T_m)+\rho(T_b)}$ is evaluated using TEOS-10 for $s_A =35$ g kg$^{-1}$~\cite{mcdougall2011getting}.
 We note that here, as in freshwater, the magnitude of the latent heat is not important to determining the velocity, but only the time duration over which the ice block melts.